-To the extent that it is necessary to compensate performing artists in order to insure a high level of quality and diversity of the music, the Michigan Jazz Festival, Inc., will raise funds to match monies provided by the Music Performance Trust Fund in order to pay performers a reasonable fee.
+To the extent that it is necessary to compensate performing artists in order to insure a high level of quality and diversity of the music, the Michigan Jazz Festival, Inc., will raise funds in order to pay performers a reasonable fee.
 Sponsors will be sought to help defray this cost along with other necessary expenses.
-It is anticipated that the organization may sell commemorative items such as t-shirts, caps or pins.
-All those who help with the activities, other than the performing musicians, will be volunteers.
+It is anticipated that the organization may sell commemorative items such as t-shirts, caps, etc. All those who help with the activities, other than the performing musicians, will be volunteers.

 The organization sponsors Jazz Brunches and occasional concerts, which feature live jazz performances.
 There is a fixed charge for attendance to these events but additional contributions are also sought.
-Additionally, the organization sponsors attendance-free jazz workshops and clinics for area high schools, focusing on styles and techniques of jazz.
-Fundraisers are scheduled throughout the year including: concerts at Clarenceville’s Schmidt Auditorium; and Father’s Day and Thanksgiving brunches at Schoolcraft College.
-It is hoped that the Michigan Jazz Festival, Inc., will eventually be able to conduct jazz workshops and clinics in area elementary and middle schools.
+Fundraisers are scheduled throughout the year including the annual April Fundraiser and Father’s Day brunch at Schoolcraft College.

 The Internal Revenue Service has determined that the Michigan Jazz Festival is a non-profit corporation as described in Section 501(c)3. of the Internal Revenue Code and is assigned Federal Identification Number 38-3351011.